melatonia/meloworld-dotfiles/README.md

 ![dashboard](assets/dashboard.png)

-a left panel with quick toggles, system stats, and notification history. greetings change dynamically based on the time of day.
+a left panel with quick toggles, system stats, and notification history. the greeting changes with the time of day.

 </details>